opeerator/argos3-drone/README.md

-# argos3-virtualdrone
+# argos3-drone
-A hardware-only plugin for ARGoS that is supposed to simulate the drone.
-The system is designed to use a USB webcam and the machine's network interface to communicate with other robots.
+A plugin for ARGoS that is supposed to simulate the drone used in the MNS experiments.